FrancisBanville/ms_interpreting_probabilities/README.md

 {#eq:local}

-The local context in which probabilities are estimated and the variables that should be taken into consideration depend on the study system and the resources available to the researchers.
+The local context in which probabilities are estimated and the variables that should be taken into consideration depend on the study system, the objective of the study, and the resources available to the researchers.
 In other words, these variables do not systematically need to be accounted for.
 However, when they are, they should be specified in the documentation of the data, preferentially in mathematical terms to avoid any confusion in their interpretation and manipulation errors during their re-use.
 For example, when generating interaction data, ecologists should be explicit about their consideration of co-occurrence in their estimation of local interaction probabilities since this can impact their interpretation and analysis.
-Indeed, it is important to specify if probability values are conditional $P_{N}(i \rightarrow j | C = 1)$ or not $P_{N}(i \rightarrow j)$ on co-occurrence.
+Indeed, it is important to specify if probability values are conditional $P_{N}(i \rightarrow j | C = 1)$ or not
+$P_{N}(i \rightarrow j)$ on co-occurrence.
 For practical reasons, probabilistic ecological networks are generally represented as adjacency matrices of probability values (i.e., matrices of edge values).
 Without clear indications about $C$, it may be difficult to interpret if these numbers represent "raw" edge values or the product of edge and node values.
 In @tbl:prob, we present a handful of studies that used probabilistic ecological networks and their formulation of probabilistic interactions.
 This table illustrates the diversity of measures used to estimate probabilistic interactions and emphasizes the need to qualify interaction data before integrating and analyzing them.

 |   Formula  | Description | Studies |
 | :------- | :----------------- | ------: |